Man Serving 100 Years Maintains Girlfriend Killed His Daughter

 McNeil was convicted of first-degree murder in 1999 after a week-long trial.
 His lawyer was barred from introducing evidence that pointed to another suspect.

-Today, McNeil is represented by the Illinois Innocence Project and claims DNA from a hair found in Christina’s crib belongs to Nowlin.
-Lawyers say the hair was fresh because the crib’s linens were freshly laundered and that Nowlin hadn’t been in the apartment for several days.
+Today, McNeil is represented by the Illinois Innocence Project and claims DNA from a hair found in Christina’s bed belongs to Nowlin.
+Lawyers say the hair had to have been left the night of the murder because the bedding was freshly laundered and Nowlin hadn’t been in the apartment for several days.

 In a bizarre turn of events, Nowlin, otherwise known as Misook Wang, is serving 55 years in prison for murder in the 2011 strangling death of her mother-in-law.
 McNeil’s lawyers say there are similarities between the killing and that of their client’s daughter.